 Read Neil's full profile

 Neil Champness is Professor of Chemical Nanoscience and Head of Inorganic and Materials Chemistry at the University of Nottingham, where he is also Global Research Theme Leader for Transformative Technologies.
-In recognition of his research he was awarded the Bob Hay lectureship of the RSC Supramolecular Chemistry Group (2005); the RSC Corday Morgan Medal (2006), the RSC Supramolecular Chemistry Award (2010) and the RSC Surfaces and Interfaces Award (2016).
+He was awarded the Bob Hay lectureship of the RSC Supramolecular Chemistry Group (2005); the RSC Corday Morgan Medal (2006), the RSC Supramolecular Chemistry Award (2010) and the RSC Surfaces and Interfaces Award (2016).
 He is a Royal Society Wolfson Merit Awardee (2011-2016) and a Fellow of the Learned Society of Wales, IUPAC and the Royal Society of Chemistry.
 In 2011 he was named as one of the top 100 most cited chemists of the previous decade and in 2014, 2015 and 2016 he was recognised as a Thomson Reuters Highly Cited Researcher.
 He is currently an EPSRC Established Career Fellow (2019-2023).

 +44 (0) 115 951 5151